CyberEyeResearchLabs/lorawan-stack/doc/content/guides/devices/things_uno/_index.md

 Select **Sketch -> Upload** to upload the sketch and then **Tools -> Serial Monitor** to open the Serial Monitor.

-The Serial Monitor output would look similar to this:
+The Serial Monitor output should look similar to this:

 ```bash
 -- STATUS